BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/ssrRenderingPipeline.md

 The `blurDownsample` property (default: 0) can be used to reduce the size of the textures used in the blur pass: `blurDownsample = 1` will blur at half resolution, `blurDownsample = 2` will blur at 1/3 resolution, etc.
 Using a value greater than 0 will save some performance and generally have little impact on the final result (at least for small values of `blurDownsample`), so feel free to use it!

-The last parameter you can change is `blurQuality`, which is a value between 2 and 5 (default: 2).
-It controls the weights applied during the blur pass.
-It doesn't have much impact on the final result, so feel free to experiment and use the value that suits you best.

 Note that when blur is not enabled, `roughnessFactor` is used as a factor to modulate the jitter of the starting point of the reflected ray:
 | no blur, `roughnessFactor = 0.05` | no blur, `roughnessFactor = 0.2` |
 | --- | --- |